-TOUR 480 - European Sport Model is a study abroad program that takes students on a seminar through Europe, giving them a unique first-hand experience in international sport management and tourism.
-The course is designed to introduce students to the European model of sport management, sport tourism, marketing, and sports law; and to provide students with an understanding of the changing context for sport in a global society.
-Participants will attend lectures from European sport executives, conduct student workshops, participate in organized class discussions, and tour sport facilities.
-The seminar covers three countries, to include Netherlands, Belgium, and France.
+SPMT 480 - The European Model of Sport is a study abroad program that takes students on a seminar through Europe, giving them a unique firsthand experience in international sports.
+The course is designed to introduce students to the European model of sport management, marketing, and sports law; and to provide students with an understanding of the changing context for sport in a global society.
+Participants will attend lectures from European sport executives, conduct student workshops, participate in organized class discussions as well as activities, and tour sport facilities.
+The seminar covers four countries, to include Italy, France, Monaco and Spain.

 Representatives of top international sport organizations will present a wide range of issues during the program.
-Topics will include the structure and characteristics of European sports, tourism, marketing and management in European sports, sports law, professional soccer, etc.
+Topics will include the structure and characteristics of European sports, marketing and management in European sports, sports law, professional soccer, handball, etc.